 INTERNATIONAL ASSISTANCE APPLICATION FORM EXPLANATORY NOTES

 1. STATE PARTY Name of the State Party presenting the International Assistance request

 2. TITLE OF THE PROJECT

-3. TYPE OF ASSISTANCE of the Opera ational
+3. TYPE OF ASSISTANCE ngraph 241 nes for deta of the Opera ational

-Culture Emergency Assistance Preparatory Assistance Conservation and Management Guidelines for details.
-Indicate the type of assistance you are requesting, as well as the type of heritage covered by the project.
+Culture Emergency Assistance Preparatory Assistance Conservation and Management Indicate requesting the type of assistance y

-Please, t cick only on e box in the table.
+Please, t ick only on e box in the table.

-Nature For exam mple:
+Nature For exar nple:

-Mixed - Trainii ng project o n rock paint ings:
+Mixed - Trainir ng project o n rock paint ings:

-Emergency Assistance Preparatory Assistance Conservation and Management
+Wilked Emergency Assistance Preparatory Assistance Conservation and Management

-Please note that "Conservation and Management" now includes the previous categories : Culture X
+Manager categorie ment" now es: Conservatio includes the e previous Culture Nature X

-search Assis stance Mixed
+- T raining, Re search Assis stance Mixed

-echnical Co - , information - Prepar property omination fi le for a mixed
+echnical Co - - Prepara omination fi le for a mixed

-aı nd awarene ss raising Emergency Assistance Preparatory Assistance Conservation and Management
+Assistance for nd awarene , information Emergency Assistance Preparatory Assistance Conservation and Management

 Culture

 Nature

 Mixed X

-• • following a protected forest
+following a protected forest

 Emergency Assistance Preparatory Assistance Conservation and Management

 Culture

 Nature X

 Mixed

 4. PROJE CT LOCA TION

 a) Will the project be implemented at a World Heritage property? □ - yes □ - no If yes, give the name of the property b) Will the project include a field component? □ - yes □ - no If yes, where and how? c) If the project is being implemented at a World Heritage property, indicate whether it will also benefit other World Heritage properties, and if so which ones and how?
 5. IMPI EFRAME FOR THE LEMENTATION OF THE PROJECT cate whether estimated or fixed) Indicate the proposed starting date for the project as well as its duration.
-6. THE PROJECT IS: If other countries benefit from the project, local please state whether their support for the project has been obtained. national Also note if a transboundary property is sub-regional involving a few States Parties from a region involved. regional involving most States Parties from a region If the or into count from a region international involving States Parties 7.
-If the or into count partic from a region international involving States Parties from different regions project is national, sub-regional, regional ernational, please indicate the ries/properties which will 7.
-If the or into count partic from a region international involving States Parties from different regions project is national, sub-regional, regional ernational, please indicate the ries/properties which will ipate/benefit from the project.
-Set out the problems or issues to be discussed/addressed.
+6. THE PROJECT IS: If other countries benefit from the project, local please state whether their support for the project has been obtained. national Also note if a transboundary property is sub-regional involving a few States Parties from a region involved. regional involving most States Parties from a region international involving States Parties from different regions or into project is national, sub-regional, regional ernational, please indicate the ries/properties which will ipate/benefit from the project.
+7. JUST TIFICATION OF THE PROJECT a) Explain why the project is needed (for Emergency Assistance, please fill in item 8 below instead ) Set out the problems or issues to be discussed/addressed.
 This should include, where appropriate, the degree of urgency of the activities to be undertaken where appropriate.
-7. If the or into count partic international involving States Parties from different regions project is national, sub-regional, regional ernational, please indicate the ries/properties which will ipate/benefit from the project.
-EXFICATION OF THE PROJECT Explain why the project is needed (for Emergency Assistance, please fill in discussed/addressed.
-This should include, where appropriate, the degree of urgency of the
+If relevant, give details, in no more than 2 pages, of ascertained or potential threat to the property(ies).
+Explain how the project contributes to the implementation of: